-You are currently viewing Oliver Anthony, Rich Men North of Richmond: the Lyrics & Their Meaning
+You are currently viewing Oliver Anthony, Rich Men North of Richmond: Lyrics Meaning Explained

-Oliver Anthony, Rich Men North of Richmond: the Lyrics & Their Meaning
+Oliver Anthony, Rich Men North of Richmond: Lyrics Meaning Explained

 Official Audio of “Rich Men North of Richmond” by Oliver Anthony

-Oliver Anthony, Rich Men North of Richmond: the Lyrics & Their Meaning
+Oliver Anthony, Rich Men North of Richmond: Lyrics Meaning Explained

 The first verse of “Rich Men North of Richmond” lyrics by Oliver Anthony portrays the struggles faced by the middle class in America.
 His song begins with “I’ve been sellin’ my soul, workin’ all day // Overtime hours for bulls… pay”.
 These lines highlight how people have been living paycheck to paycheck in the USA just to make ends meet.
 These people feel like they are wasting their life away by working for corporate America.
 All they want to do is finish their shift, go back to their homes, and then drink to relax.
 There is also a similar representation in the outro of the song.